Setting up an SMTP Relay on Ubuntu

 Postfix Configuration

-The postfix configuration asks you for what kind of a service are you setting up postfix for, so it can configure itself for your best needs.
+The postfix configuration window asks you for what kind of service are you setting up postfix for, so it can configure itself for your best needs.
 In this tutorial we’ll go with “Internet Site” as we are required to send emails over the internet.
 So you can simply press Enter key.

 Now next you are required to enter the domain name for your email service, it should be a fully qualified domain name (FQDN).